Notalib/LYT/doc/test-script.md

         - 3: Whilst playing, click 'Pause', then resume playing.

-        - 4: Whilst playing, click on the chapter's timeline.
-Does it jump to the place you've clicked?

     (On a smartphone):

-        - 5: Make a call to the phone whilst playing the book.
+        - 4: Make a call to the phone whilst playing the book.
 Check, that the book stops the playing, and can be started again at the correct chapter after the call

-        - 6: Whilst playing, let the phone go on standby and lock.
+        - 5: Whilst playing, let the phone go on standby and lock.
 Does the book keep playing undisturbed?

         Repeat above on: A normal book with/without text, a very large book